fa1c0nx/InputLock/README.md

 ## Usage

 1. Launch `InputLock.exe` as admin.
-2. Select the target process from the dropdown menu.
+2. Select the target process from the PID dropdown.
-3. Add or remove key combinations to block.
+3. Add, remove, or edit key combinations in the GUI.
 4. Apply hooks to activate blocking.
 5. Minimize to the system tray for background operation.
 6. Restore or exit the application from the tray icon menu.